 Reset All Settings

 If the camera on your iPhone still appears black or isn’t working at all, there may be a deeper software issue causing the problem.

 Reset All Settings erases everything in the Settings app and restores it to factory defaults.
 When you perform this reset, your saved Wi-Fi passwords will be erased, your Bluetooth devices will be disconnected, and your iPhone’s wallpaper will return to its default.

 Open Settings, then tap General -> Transfer or Reset iPhone -> Reset -> Reset All Settings.
 Enter your iPhone passcode, if you have one.
 Then, confirm the reset by tapping Reset All Settings again.

 Put Your iPhone In DFU Mode

+If none of our software troubleshooting steps fixed the camera on your iPhone, you may need to get it repaired.
 If your iPhone is still covered under warranty, take it to your local Apple Store to see if they can fix the problem for you.
-We recommend setting up an appointment first to make sure someone is available when you arrive.
+Before you head to the Apple Store, make an appointment with the Genius Bar to avoid any long waits.

 Don’t have an Apple Store nearby?
 Apple also provides support online, over the phone, and through the mail!